 The DSF helps raise money to support meetups, pay for various bits of infrastructure like servers, and pays the Django Fellows to work on Django itself.

 Lawrence was the second city in the United States to offer cable modems way back in 1996.
-Django came from Lawrence.
-As did large impactful projects like ReadTheDocs.
+We were also the first to beta test and use in production the DOCSIS cable standard.

 While there we built one of the early CMTS (Cable Modem Termination System) provisioning systems.
 Entirely with Perl, a customized DHCP server, and other bits of Open Source.
 It provided much better reliablity and features than any of the very few commercial options on offer at the time.